Vegan feline diets

 It is because of the ethical concerns of a growing population of vegetarian animal guardians, and because of medical conditions such as allergies which are caused by beef, lamb and other meat-based dietary ingredients, that vegetarian pet food brands were first developed.
 However, feline vegetarian diets remain the subject of considerable controversy, which is exacerbated by ignorance of the health and nutritional issues involved, including among veterinarians and other experienced animal carers.

 To assist animal guardians, animal carers and veterinary personnel who wish to gain a sounder understanding of these issues, this page examines the evolutionary adaptations of cats that equipped them for a carnivorous diet in their original environments, and the relevant natural behaviour of cats.
 It examines the palatability, nutritional and bioavailability requirements of vegetarian feline diets.
 It provides the results of a population study of the health of vegetarian cats, and describes the health benefits reported in some cats after transitioning to nutritionally sound vegetarian diets.
-It provides advice on the prevention of urinary alkalinisation and blockages, to which a small percentage of vegetarian tomcats in particular appear predisposed.
 Finally, it explores the need for quality control of vegetarian feline diets.

 1.1 Vegan cats